agalue/onms-discovery-config/README.md

 The logic to parse the NNMi addresses in Hex format was originally written in Perl.
 Due to the lack of documentation, I decided to use Perl only for those addresses, meaning Perl should be installed and accessible via `/usr/bin/perl` (there is no need for other libraries).

+> The solution works only with IPv4 addresses, as there is no immediate requirement to support IPv6.

 ## Compilation (Optional)

 If you have Go 1.17 installed on your system: